+In keeping with the law, parents may withdraw their children from Religious Education provided they give written notification to the school.
+Parents are not required to give their reasons for wanting to do so.
 The school must ensure that suitable supervision is provided for the pupil.
-However, in view of the Christian ethos and distinctive Christian character of our school, we would hope that all pupils admitted will participate in RE, and that anyone wishing to withdraw their child would discuss this with the Headteacher before making such a decision
+However, in view of the Christian ethos and distinctive Christian character of our school, we would hope that all pupils admitted will participate fully in RE, and that anyone wishing to withdraw their child would discuss this with the Headteacher before making such a decision Staff always refer to the headteacher with any questions from parents about withdrawals.

-There is one pupil who withdraws from some RE lessons at present.
+There are no pupils withdrawn from RE at present.